 1. This is a newer "improvement".
 The corner of this piece used to be solid, cast as part of the clamp corner.
 I've had a few of these new plastic corners break off with the result that the clamp corner unit flops around when you attempt to position it around your object.
 Irritating!
 If both break off on one corner I don't know what you could do to remedy it besides buying a replacement.
 Why on earth did they do this?

 3. This one is another new innovation.
 I do like that with those plastic gizmos installed (they are optional) you can clamp smaller objects.
-Otherwise it can be fussy work to get the face of all eight swiveling pads arranged so you can tighten things down.
+Otherwise it can be fussy work to get the face of all eight pivoting pads arranged so you can tighten things down.
 Actually I only have them on one clamp in case I have an extra small object to clamp.

 The strapping!
 They strapping will drive you nuts too.
 Besides breaking, they'll try to poke your eyes out - the ones who have no round case to stay in anymore.
 Be sure to wrap tape around the exposed broken end.
 Although I've never actually cut myself, the edges just feel sharp in your hands so try to wear gloves - they tend to get in the way though.
-I've replaced some strapping and that can help when it gets mangled (see picture) and difficult to get it to smoothly run through the corners (this will drive you stark raving mad!)
+I've replaced some strapping and that can help when it gets mangled and difficult to get it to smoothly run through the corners (this will drive you stark raving mad!)
 To tell the truth, I don't remember if I ordered strapping from Merle (via MLCS) or if I just had some strapping or ordered it from the wrong source that didn't work out well as a replacement.
-You can buy new strapping with it's round case for ten bucks at MLCS.
+You can buy new strapping with it's round case for ten bucks (and the clamp itself for that matter) at MLCS.

 These complaints may seem whiny but when you are using these clamps as often as I do they become just plain frustrating.
 I've been known to toss one across the shop!
 And then immediately retrieving it because I have to use it!
 And that's the final situation I find myself in: can't live with them, can't live without them.